benchantech/practice/README.md

 ## 🏠 For Families

 The Practice Log is designed to be a shared tool.
-Create profiles for each family member, track progress individually, and watch collective practice habits emerge.
+Set up a "slug" for each family member, track progress individually, and watch collective practice habits emerge.

 ---

 ## 🔧 For Developers & Educators

-- Fork this repo and adapt it for your own teaching context.
+- Fork this repo and adapt this tool for your own teaching context.
 - All commits are documented with clear messages to serve as learning artifacts.
 - README files double as living curriculum—every project here is both a tool and a lesson.